MITRECND/chopshop/README.md

 Required Functions
 ------------------
 ###ALL MODULES
-Modules must define the following functions to be used with chopshop:
+Modules must define the following functions to be used with ChopShop:

 <b>module_info()</b> -- invoked when a chopshop user uses the -m/--module_info
-flag, module may print out any information it wants to inform the user of its functionality/usage -- this is the only function that should use the standard Python "print" command
+flag, module may write out any information it wants to inform the user of its functionality/usage by returning a string.
+The usage of 'print' in this function has been deprecated and will be removed in a future release

 <b>init(module_data)</b> -- Initialize the module, before processing any
 packets.